-We have a Code of Business Conduct and Ethics that applies to all of our directors, officers and employees, including our Principal Executive Officer, Principal Financial Officer, and Principal Accounting Officer and Controller.
+We have a Code of Business Conduct and Ethics that applies to all of our directors, officers and employees, including our principal executive officer, principal financial officer, and principal accounting officer and controller.
 You can find our code of business conduct and ethics on our website, Transcat.com, under the heading "Investor Relations" and the subheading "Corporate Governance."
-We will provide a printed copy of our Code of Business Conduct and Ethics, without charge, to any shareholder who requests it by contacting our Corporate Secretary at 35 Vantage Point Drive, Rochester, New York 14624.

-We intend to post any amendments to or waivers from our Code of Business Conduct and Ethics on our website.
+We intend to post any amendments to or waivers from our Code of Business Conduct and Ethics applicable to our principal executive officer, principal financial officer, and principal accounting officer and controller or persons performing similar functions on our website.
 The information contained on our website is not a part of this proxy statement.